Pennsylvania AFL-CIO Endorses Josh Shapiro for Pennsylvania Governor

 HARRISBURG, Pa., Jan.
-12, 2022 /PRNewswire/ -- Today, the Pennsylvania AFL-CIO's Executive Council, on behalf of nearly 700,000 union workers across the Commonwealth, unanimously endorsed Attorney General Josh Shapiro for Governor.
+13, 2022 /PRNewswire/ -- On Wednesday, January 12, the Pennsylvania AFL-CIO's Executive Council, on behalf of nearly 700,000 union workers across the Commonwealth, unanimously endorsed Attorney General Josh Shapiro for Governor.

 President Rick Bloomingdale and Secretary-Treasurer Frank Snyder made the following statements: